 You can skip the travel pillow completely and use your scarf or sarong as a pillow, if you’re dressed warm enough for the plane.

-To recap, packing a suitcase is a skill, and with my ultimate guide to pack your carry on luggage you will master it faster.
+To recap, packing a suitcase is a skill, and with my ultimate guide to making your own carry-on packing list, you will master it faster.
 You will save money, and you will go through the security check fast.
 When you’re packing your carry-on and going to the airport, I want this to be you:

-I hope you found my carry on packing tips helpful for your next trip.
+I hope you found my carry-on packing list helpful for your next trip.
 Please share this article with any of your friends who may be struggling with packing light when they travel.